Roblox/roact/docs/performance/reduce-reconciliation.md

 }
 ```

-When Roact reconciles the underlying `ImageLabel` objects, it will need to change their icons so that the item at `[1]` has the potion icon, the item at `[2]` has the sword icon, and a new `ImageLabel` is added at `[3]` with the shield icon.
+When Roact updates the underlying `ImageLabel` objects, it will need to change their icons so that the item at `[1]` has the potion icon, the item at `[2]` has the sword icon, and a new `ImageLabel` is added at `[3]` with the shield icon.

-We'd like for Roact to know that the new item was added at `[1]` and that the sword and sheild items simply moved down in the list.
-Then it can adjust their LayoutOrder properties and let the Roblox UI system resolve the rest.
+We'd like for Roact to know that the new item was added at `[1]` and that the sword and shield items simply moved down in the list.
+That way it can adjust their LayoutOrder properties and let the Roblox UI system resolve the rest.

 So let's fix it!
 We'll make our list of `Item` elements use the item's id for its keys instead of the indexes in the `items` list: